awsdocs/aws-kms-developer-guide/doc_source/importing-keys-get-public-key-and-token.md

 # Importing key material step 2: Download the public key and import token<a name="importing-keys-get-public-key-and-token"></a>

-After you [create a symmetric AWS KMS key with no key material](importing-keys-create-cmk.md), you download a public key and an import token for that KMS key\.
+After you [create a symmetric encryption AWS KMS key with no key material](importing-keys-create-cmk.md), download a public key and an import token for that KMS key\.
 You need these items to import your key material\.
 You can download both items in one step by using the AWS Management Console or the AWS KMS API\.

 You can also download these items when you want to reimport the same key material into a KMS key\.
 You might do this to change the expiration time for the key material, or to restore expired or deleted key material\.